Andrew Van Dam, Department of Data columnist - The Washington Post

 The grad student posts several videos a week in which she flips through print pages of The New York Times, The Atlanta Journal-Constitution, and other legacy publishers to summarize stories.
 The broadsheets, blanketed with Russell’s notes and highlights, are something of a nostalgic prop for her roughly 88,000 followers, some of whom may have watched their parents flip through physical papers but never touched one themselves.

 Before finding a news niche, Russell spent years building a TikTok following by posting restaurant reviews and travel vlogs.
 Today she often blends her peppycommentary on news she thinks young people care about — such as healthcare and climate — with lifestyle content.
-In a November post, for example, she […]
+In a November post, for example, she began […]